FCF-FCF-Github/PvZWidescreenGOTY/README.md

 # an edit of PvZWidescreen which makes it compatible with GOTY version
-Widescreen mod for Plants vs Zombies
+Widescreen mod for Plants vs Zombies (NOT WORKING)

 Everything is wide and centered